 National Grid has an important role in enabling the rollout of future clean transport, by ensuring clean power can be efficiently moved from where it’s generated to where it’s needed by the transport sector; for example, the EV charging infrastructure along the Strategic Road Network (SRN).

-Petroleum was first discovered in 1859, but our reliance on this fossil fuel has to end if we’re to tackle climate change.
+Petroleum was first discovered in 1859, but our reliance on this fossil fuel must end to effectively tackle climate change.
 Alternative renewable energy sources will continue to be investigated and implemented to fuel our transport.
 Electric battery-powered cars are currently in pole position in the fuel race.

 Biogas provides an immediately available solution for HGVs and long-haul vehicles, which would also serve as a ‘stepping stone’ in the transition to hydrogen, as its infrastructure is adaptable for future hydrogen needs without the need for rebuilding.